jchacks/robots/README.md

     * Gracefully handle alive/dead, adding removing
 * Scale the `Overlay` independently from the battle scaling
 * Implement auto slow down on stacked commands e.g. calculate quickest path to angle without breaking max acceleration by turning remainder of angle in 1 tick.  max_accel = 4 but remainder = 2 in 1 tick, velocity should reach 0 at same time as stopping.
+* Represent the user Robot space as dict of configs passed to the engine.